 When I started riding I had a small bike and riding it anywhere was a joy.
 Every ride was a wonderful experience without any need for speed.
 I used to always ride then with other guys and thus at some point things became competitive and my focus shifted to riding faster.
 At that stage I started riding for different reasons,it was a big challenge, I purchased the fastest race replica bike available and whilst developing my riding skills I also took incredibly risks riding at excessive speed with reckless abandon.

-Not too many bikes up there on my ride west, of course would not be a Sunday morning ride over Mt G if there was not an accident and sure a small one before the western descent, exact same corner I have seen a dozen bikes crash at before.
+Not too many bikes up there on my ride west, of course would not be a Sunday morning ride over Mt G if there was not an accident and sure enough a small off before the western descent, exact same corner my mate put his Kawasaki ZXR750 down in ‘94.
+I did not stop as appeared a minor matter with many other bikes there already.

 Met a guy at Ravensbourne lookout (on the road from Esk to Crows Nest) who hails from the west.
 In conversation it made me realise how lucky we are to have all the hills that surround us with paved roads.
 Slim pickings when you live out Dalby way, the roads we have in the hinterland and border ranges are challenge to visit in one day from there.